 Mr. Smith was born on July 11th, 1966 in Fort Smith, Arkansas, and was admitted to the Arkansas Bar in August of 1991.
 He received his education from the University of Arkansas (B.A.
 Communications 1988) and from the University of Arkansas School of Law in Fayetteville (J.D.
 1991).
-Mr. Smith is a founding partner of the Elliott and Smith Law Firm, where he handles personal injury cases involving 18-Wheeler tractor-trailer collisions, motor vehicle collisions, motorcycle collisions, medical malpractice claims, nursing home neglect, injuries arising from defective products, as well as a multitude of other personal injury claims.
+Mr. Smith is a founding partner of the Elliott and Smith Law Firm, where he handles personal injury cases involving 18-Wheeler tractor-trailer collisions, motor vehicle collisions, motorcycle collisions, nursing home neglect, injuries arising from defective products, as well as a multitude of other personal injury claims.
 Mr. Smith is rated “AV-Preeminent by Martindale-Hubbell.

 Mr. Smith is a past President of the American Board of Trial Advocates, Arkansas Chapter; past President of the Washington County Bar Association; and past President of the William B. Putman American Inn of Court.
 In 2016, Mr. Smith was recognized by Legal Aid of Arkansas as their Volunteer Attorney of the Year for the 4th Judicial District of Arkansas for 2015.
 Mr. Smith is a Fellow of the Arkansas Bar Association, a member of the Arkansas Trial Lawyers Association, a member of the American Association for Justice, and a member of the American Bar Association.